faizancodes/COVID-19-X-Ray-Classification/webapp/README.md

 # COVID-19 Detection Web App

-Test out individual x-ray images with the Deep Learning model
+Test individual x-ray images with the Deep Learning model to detect instances of COVID-19 & Viral Pneumonia

 ## How to Run the Code